banercat/banercat/README.md

 - 👋 Hi, I’m @banercat
-- 👀 I’m interested in ... quantum computing.
+- 👀 I’m interested in theoretical physics, and currently quantum computing.
-- 🌱 I’m currently learning ... quantum error correction.
+- 🌱 I’m currently learning quantum error correction.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 banercat/banercat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.